belmix/zclassic-swing-wallet-ui-1/docs/Readme-Mac.md

 ZCash for Mac OS is not yet officially supported.
 Thanks to [@radix42](https://github.com/radix42) an experimental build has been provided.
 Before installing the GUI wallet on Mac OS you need to [install ZCash on Mac OS](https://github.com/radix42/zcash/blob/v1.0.3-mac-gcc/README-mac.md).
 Please follow the link for this.
-In case of any problems you may contact the developer for help ;-) For the rest of this document we assume that you have a ZCash node (zcashd) running on Mac OS...
+In case of any problems you may contact the developer for help ;-) For the rest of this document we assume that you have a ZCash node (zend) running on Mac OS...

 ![Screenshot](https://github.com/vaklinov/zcash-swing-wallet-ui/raw/master/docs/ZCashWalletMac.png "ZCash on Mac")